zupolgec/wp_save_with_keyboard/readme.txt

 This plugin lets you save your posts, pages, theme and plugin files in the most natural way: pressing Ctrl+S (or Cmd+S on Mac).

-I've coded this plugin because I was tired of pressing Cmd+S and then realize Chrome was trying to save the whole webpage :S
+I've coded this plugin because I was tired of pressing Cmd+S and then realize Chrome was trying to save the whole webpage

 After coding this up, I've found in the plugin directory two plugins that did the same thing, but each one had some flaws that convinced me to publish mine.